Southern Miss Baseball Camps

 Federico played catcher at Southern Miss from 1995-97, serving as the team captain his senior year.
 He started his collegiate career at Hinds Community College (1993-95), where he was the starting catcher and helped his teams to back-to-back Division II World Series appearances.

 Federico received both his undergraduate degree in physical education (1998), and his master's degree in sports administration (1999) from Southern Miss.

 A native of Slidell, La., Federico attended Pope John Paul II High School, where he was the starting catcher for four years.
 During this time, he was named All-State, All-District, All-Metro and team captain.

 Federico is married to the former Hannah Sosa of Bush, La., who is also a Southern Miss graduate (1999) and former Golden Eagle Diamond Darling.
 The couple has two sons, Hayden and Brycen, and a daughter, Isabella.

 Clint Brown enters his first season as a volunteer assistant.

 Originally from Elberton, Ga., Brown comes to Southern Miss after serving as a graduate assistant coach for the past two seasons at his alma mater, the University of West Alabama.

-A member of the UWA baseball team from 2007-2011, Brown played catcher for the Tigers in which he was part of two NCAA Division II Regional teams (2008,2009) and two Gulf South Conference regular season championship squads (2007, 2009).
+A member of the UWA baseball team from 2007-2011, Brown played catcher for the Tigers and was part of two NCAA Division II Regional teams (2008,2009) and two Gulf South Conference regular season championship squads (2007, 2009).
 In addition, Brown was named to the 2011 All-Gulf South Conference Honor Roll.